UNICORE-EU/unicore-docs/source/admin-docs/gateway/index.rst

 so the Gateway can be configured to check whether the caller presents a certificate issued by a trusted authority.
-Information about the client is forwarded to services behind the Gateway in UNICORE proprietary format (as a SOAP or HTTP header).
+Information about the client is forwarded to services behind the Gateway in UNICORE proprietary format (as a HTTP header).

 The Gateway will forward the IP address of the client to the back-end server.